MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/index.md

 ## Concepts

-Parties is oriented around a few key concepts:
+Party is oriented around a few key concepts:

 - `Network` - A logical representation of a set of interconnected devices participating in a particular multiplayer experience, as well as basic state describing that collection.
 - `Endpoint` - A facility associated with a device that can receive data from other devices and is the source for sending data to other devices.